 Why?
 I ranked Galway so low because I didn’t fully enjoy this city!
 I think I didn’t get the chance to explore it to its fullest.
 Honestly, I should’ve gotten out of the touristy parts of the city more, but since it was one of the first places I visited, I didn’t know any better.

-Favorite sight: I loved seeing the two castles downtown that are now a Costa Coffee and a bank.
+Favorite sight: I loved seeing the two castles downtown that is now a Costa Coffee and a bank.
 Also, shoutout to Costa Coffee — I miss it so much!

 Why?
 I stayed one night in Dundee on my way back to Edinburgh during my Scotland road trip!
 Dundee is a super cool coastal city and is actually the birthplace of DC Comics!
 As a comic nerd, I completely ate this up.